Karaikal: Seaways

 Karaikal port is a new deep sea water port being constructed in Karaikal.
 More than 600 acre of land was leased out to MARG corporation in year 2005 for 30 years and can be renewed for every 10 years thereafter.
 The port will have a total of nine berths and is constructed for primary transport of coal, textile and cement.
 The Karaikal port is intended to primarily handle cement and coal to serve the hinterland in Ariyalur, Perambalur and Tiruchi districts.
-The port is also expected to provide an alternative to the Chennai and Tuticorin ports, which are the major ports in the coastline but are separated by long distance.
+The port is also expected to provide an alternative to the Madras and Tuticorin ports, which are the major ports in the coastline but are separated by long distance.
 Further, Karaikal is in the middle of the Tamil Nadu coast, midway between the two deepwater ports of Chennai and Tuticorin.
-Karaikal - Kankesanthurai ferry service is under development.
-The development of ferry service between Karaikal in the Union Territory of Puducherry, India, and Kankesanthurai (near Jaffna, Northern Province) in Sri Lanka, a component of the Sagarmala Programme of the Ministry of Ports, Shipping and Waterways for the promotion of coastal shipping.

 Roadways

 The National Highway NH 32 connects Chennai and Thoothukudi, passes through Karaikal.
 It is located at the distance 297 km from Chennai, 132 km from Puducherry, 154 km from Tiruchirapalli, 57 km from Kumbakonam and 20 km from Nagapattinam.
 Karaikal is connected with both National Highways and State Highways.
 Both Gov't. and Private buses available from Karaikal to Bangalore, Chennai, Coimbatore, Tiruchirapalli, Kumbakonam, Mayiladuthurai, Puducherry, Cuddalore, Chidambaram.